 Finally, Thucydides' account of the political and strategic failures of this great democracy supplies an opportunity to look in the mirror.
 To what extent do modern democracies embody the characteristics of ancient Athens, and how much can we learn from the Athenian experience?
-If Clausewitz and Sun Tzu were right to suggest that self-knowledge is the foundation of any effective policy and strategy, then is Thucydides' account of the rise and fall of Athens an essential beginning for understanding the problems modern democracies are likely to experience in war?
+If Sun Tzu was right to suggest that self-knowledge is the foundation of any effective policy and strategy, then is Thucydides' account of the rise and fall of Athens an essential beginning for understanding the problems modern democracies are likely to experience in war?